pete3249/tennis_center_gem/README.md

 # TennisCenterGem

 Welcome to the Tennis Center Gem!
-Use it to locate the details of tennis centers within a certain location.
+It provides users with a CLI to locate tennis centers within a certain location.

 ## Installation

-Add this line to your application's Gemfile:
+Installation is easy!
+Simply add this line to your application's Gemfile:

 ```ruby
 gem 'tennis_center_gem'